olvert/PFP/ass1/report.md

 The executable was also compiled with the **-O2** flag to allow the GHC compiler to perform as many optimisations as possible.

+All implementations with manual granularity have been run with a depth of 2 since this gave the best result.

 ## Assignment 1
 We start by running a benchmark on the standard `map` function as a starting point for our comparisons.